TaskRatchet/taskratchet-docs/works.md

 - A deadline, specified as a date and time.
 - The amount of money you'll be charged if you don't complete it in time.

+### Get Reminded

+Currently, the only reminder that TaskRatchet has is a daily summary email which includes all your tasks you haven't yet completed.
+This is almost certainly not the optimal solution.
+If you have opinions regarding how reminders should work, please email me at nathan@taskratchet.com.
+The more feedback I can get on how people would like reminders to work, the better!

 ### Complete the Task

 If all goes well, you check off the task in your list before the deadline comes, and that's it!
 You won't be charged